 In short, everything is about ice.

-The hotel began in 1990, when French artist Jannot Derid held an exhibition in a cylinder-shaped igloo in the area.
+The hotel began in 1990 when French artist Jannot Derid held an exhibition in a cylinder-shaped igloo in the area.
 One night, there were no rooms available in the town, so some visitors slept in sleeping bags on top of reindeer skin, beginning the world’s first “ice hotel.”

 What to See and Do at the Ice Hotel

-For more information on the original, go to their home page at The Ice Hotel.
-If you are considering going, make sure you book well in advance, as the hotel’s increasing popularity means it is often booked up.
+For more information, you can visit www.icehotel.com.
+If you are considering going, make sure you book well in advance as the hotel’s increasing popularity means it is often sold out.

-Book Your Trip to Jukkasjärvi: Logistical Tips and Tricks
+Book Your Trip: Logistical Tips and Tricks

 Don’t Forget Travel Insurance

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are:

-Check out our resource page for the best companies to use!
+Looking for the best companies to save money with?

-Want More Information on Jukkasjärvi?
+Want More Information on Sweden?